ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 Syntax: POST /domains/{domain}/token

-The DNSSEC policy of the parent operator may require proof that the DNS Operator is in control of the domain.
+The DNSSEC policy of the Registrar may require proof that the DNS Operator is in control of the domain.
 The token API call returns a random token to be included as a TXT record for the _delegate.@ domain name (where @ is the apex of the child zone) prior establishing the DNSSEC initial trust.
 This is an additional trust control mechanism to establish the initial chain of trust.

 Once the child operator has received a token, it SHOULD be inserted in the zone and the operator SHOULD proceed with a POST of the cds resource.